-In some states, you do need an attorney to complete a real estate transaction, but in others you do not.
+In some states like Connecticut, you do need an attorney to complete a real estate transaction, but in others you do not.
 Most home buyers are capable of handling routine real estate purchase contracts as long as they make certain they read the fine print and understand all the terms of the contract.
 In particular, you should be clear on the terms of any contingency clauses that will allow them to back out of the contract.
 If you have any questions at all, it may be advisable to consult an attorney to avoid future legal hassles.
 In looking for an attorney, ask friends for recommendations or ask your real estate agent to recommend several.
 Call to inquire about fees and to check on their experience.
 In general, more experienced attorneys will cost more, but real estate fees as a rule are small relative to the cost of the property you are buying.

 What repairs should the seller make?

 If you want to get top dollar for your property, you probably need to make all minor repairs and selected major repairs before going on the market.
 Nearly all purchase contracts include an inspection clause, a buyer contingency that allows a buyer to back out if numerous defects are found or negotiate their repair.
 The trick is not to overspend on pre-sale repairs, especially if there are few houses on the market but many buyers willing to buy at almost any price.
 On the other hand, making such repairs may be the only way to sell your house in a down market.

 Do sellers have to disclose the terms of other offers?

 Sellers are not legally obligated to disclose the terms of other offers to prospective buyers.

 Will a neighbor problem reduce the value of my property?